AndersRodland/ConfigMgrClientHealth/README.md

 # ConfigMgrClientHealth
-ConfigMgr Client Health Repository.
+ConfigMgr Client Health Development Repository.

 This is the unstable development version.
+Think twice before you run this in production.

 Stable version is always available at: https://gallery.technet.microsoft.com/ConfigMgr-Client-Health-ccd00bd7